AsahiLinux/docs/Installing-Gentoo-with-LiveCD.md

 It is important to note that the ESP _must_ be mounted at `/boot/efi` for certain Asahi scripts to function properly.
 As such, it is best if you put it in `/etc/fstab` and leave it there.

+If you've never used a Portage overlay before, take a few minutes to read the final section on maintaining the system.
+Failure to do so properly may result in you missing critical system updates or leaving your machine in an unbootable state.

 ## Important prerequisite information
 * When upgrading the kernel, you **must** pass `--all-ramdisk-modules` to `genkernel` for building the initramfs.
 Since we have